-- We have declared a climate and ecological emergency, committing to acheiving zero carbon emissions.
+- The council has declared a climate and ecological emergency, committing to acheiving zero carbon emissions.

-- The council's planning policies include requirements relating to carbon reduction, flood risk measures, cycle parking and biodiversity improvements.
+- Council planning policies include requirements relating to carbon reduction, flood risk measures, cycle parking and biodiversity improvements.

-- The council has committed to changing its energy supplier to a 100% renewable energy supplier.
+- The council has committed to switching to a renewable electricity supplier by April 2021.

 - The Solar Together London scheme has helped over 1,200 residents register their roofs to collectively purchase solar panels for their homes.

 - Sutton is trialling energiesprong, a whole house retrofit project to transform 100 council homes in the borough to a zero carbon standard.
 Sutton is the first borough in London to trial this innovative approach.

 - The council has built two new schools to Passivhaus standards.

 - Brompton folding bicycles are now available to hirein Sutton town centre.
 For more information and to book a bike, visit the Brompton website.

 - The council has published its Air Quality Action Plan, setting out the actions we will will take to improve air quality across the borough.